 UTC

-At dawn in Haewai/Houghton Valley, Wellington, Aotearoa NZ you can hear the calls of native Tūī and the flutter of Pīwakawaka (fantails) among regenerating bush.
-The site was once a flowing creek filled with eels, in the last century the valley was buried under landfill, but community efforts over the last decades work with the land to restore the native birdlife and patiently work to "lift the creek".
+At dawn in Haewai/Houghton Valley, Te Whanganui a Tara/Wellington, Aotearoa NZ you can hear the calls of native Tūī and the flutter of Pīwakawaka (fantails) among regenerating bush.
+The site was once a flowing creek filled with tuna (native eels), in the last century the valley and the creek was buried under landfill when the valley acted as the city rubbish tip.
+However, over the last decades work to restore the land and native birdlife have seen a return of life, and the local community are patiently working to "lift the creek".